-Promotional expense includes costs related to our hosting of certain advisor conferences that serve as training, sales, and marketing events, business development costs related to advisor recruitment and retention, and other costs that support advisor business growth.
+Promotional expense includes costs related to our hosting of certain advisor conferences that serve as training, sales and marketing events, business development costs related to advisor recruitment and retention, and other costs that support advisor business growth.

-The increase in promotional expense for the three months ended March 31, 2020 compared with the same period in 2019 was primarily driven by an increase in costs associated with advisor loans, advertising, and conference expenses, partially offset by a decrease in recruiter and advisor promotions.
+The increase in promotional expense for the three and six months ended June 30, 2020 compared with the same periods in 2019 was primarily driven by an increase in costs associated with advisor loans and promotions, offset by a decrease in advisor conference expense due to conference cancellations in response to the COVID-19 pandemic.